Dr. Felicia Song

-Although she was officially hired last year, Felicia Song delayed her arrival and will be joining the Sociology and Anthropology Department this summer, assuming the role as chair.
-Currently finishing her service on the faculty of Louisiana State University, she has actually been quite active this year collaborating with our department on its planning and searches.
+Although she was officially hired last year, Felicia Song delayed her arrival and joined the Sociology and Anthropology Department this past summer 2013, assuming the role as chair.
+After finishing her service on the faculty of Louisiana State University, she has actually been quite active this past year collaborating with our department on its planning and searches.
 We also asked her to share a few thoughts with us about her professional and personal journey.

 What encouraged you to pursue a degree in sociology?